moonsdust/exoplanet-classifier/README.md

-# Exoplanet Classifer and Safronov Number
+# Exoplanet Classifier and Safronov Number